Virat-Choudhary/nobel_laureates_analysis/README.md

 The project consists of the following files and folders:

-nobel.csv: The dataset containing information on Nobel Prize winners from 1901 to 2023. nobel.ipynb: The Jupyter notebook containing the code and analysis for the project.
+nobel.csv: The dataset containing information on Nobel Prize winners from 1901 to 2023. nobel_laureates.ipynb: The Jupyter notebook containing the code and analysis for the project.